CPS-Innovation/digital-sop/docs/playbooks/10-Discovery-Playbook/10-starting-a-discovery.md

 ## Define the problem

-At the start of your discovery, you might be presented with a pre-defined solution or told you’re building a specific thing.
+At the start of your discovery, you might be presented with a pre-defined solution or you may be exploring a newly-identified user issue.

 Before you start your research, you’ll need to interrogate that solution and reframe it as a problem to be solved.
 This will help you better understand what your team has been set up to achieve.